 MOD MEX/20/30

-29 3.2 Administrations* shall endeavour to provide sufficient telecommunication facilities to meet the requirements of and demand for international telecommunication services.
+29 3.2 Member States shall foster the deployment of sufficient telecommunication networks to meet the requirements of and demand for international telecommunication services.

 Reasons: To update the terms in accordance with the Constitution and clarify the text.